Franklin, North Carolina: Cullasaja Falls

 Cullasaja Falls is a waterfall in Southwestern North Carolina.
 The waterfall is located on the Cullasaja River in the Nantahala National Forest and is part of the Mountain Waters Scenic Byway.
 Cullasaja comes from a Cherokee word meaning "honey locust place."
-The falls is the last major waterfall on the Cullasaja river.
-The falls is a long cascade over the course of 0.2 mi.
+The Falls is the last major waterfall on the Cullasaja River.
+The Falls is a long cascade over the course of 0.2 mi.

 The height of the falls is given as 200 ft (61 m) in Kevin Adams' book, North Carolina Waterfalls and 250 ft (77.1 m) by NCWaterfalls.com.
 However, Google Earth gives a height (based on the elevation of the water at the top of the falls and the elevation of the plunge pool at the bottom of the falls) of 137 ft (42 m).
 The falls may be glimpsed by people driving along Highway 64, but it is difficult to see more fully from the road.
-The falls are located beside of a series of blind curves on with sheer rock cliffs above and below the road.
+The falls are located beside a series of blind curves with sheer rock cliffs above and below the road.
 A small pull-off is located near the falls, but walking on the road puts visitors in danger of being hit by a passing vehicle.

 Dry Falls

 Dry Falls, also known as Upper Cullasaja Falls, is a 65-foot (20.1 m) waterfall located in the Nantahala National Forest, northwest of Highlands, North Carolina.
 Dry Falls flows on the Cullasaja River through the Nantahala National Forest.
 It is part of a series of waterfalls on a 8.7 mi stretch of the river that eventually ends with Cullasaja Falls.
-Dry Falls flows over an overhanging bluff that allows visitors to walk up under the falls and remain relatively dry when the waterflow is low, hence its name.
-Visitors will get wet if the waterflow is high.
+Dry Falls flows over an overhanging bluff that allows visitors to walk up under the falls and remain relatively dry when the water flow is low, hence its name.
+Visitors will get wet if the water flow is high.
 The falls has been called Dry Falls for a long time, but has also gone by a few other names, including High Falls, Pitcher Falls, and Cullasaja Falls.
 Dry Falls is located on the side of U.S. Highway 64 15.7 mi southeast of Franklin, North Carolina.
 There is a parking area on the side of the road, where visitors can park before walking the short path with stairs to the falls.
 The United States Forest Service has made improvements to the parking area and has reopened the public area.